unicode-org/icu/docs/userguide/dev/codingguidelines.md

 The standard order for modifier keywords on APIs is:

 * public static final synchronized strictfp
 * public abstract

-Do not use wild card import, such as "import java.util.\*".
-The sort order of import statements is java / javax / org / com.
+Do not use wild card import, such as "`import java.util.*`".
+The sort order of import statements is `java` / `javax` / `org` / `com`.
 Within each top level package category, sub packages and classes are sorted by alphabetical order.
 We recommend ICU developers to use the Eclipse IDE feature \[Source\] - \[Organize Imports\] (Ctrl+Shift+O) to organize import statements.